Coding

 Food Studies

-Food safety and hygiene practices, and the nutritional properties of different foods are important elements in this course of study.
-Students analyse and evaluate recipes and design their own dishes based on requirements outlined in design briefs.
-Students undertake a practical lesson each week, during which they gain competence in the use of a wide range of tools and equipment within the Food Studies Kitchen.
+Students undertake one practical lesson each week, during which they gain competence in the use of a wide range of tools and equipment within the Food Studies Kitchen, and two theory lessons each week.

 Robotics